Keeping It Simple Italian

 • Place meat into a 9x11 baking dish and form into an oval that almost fills the dish.

-• Pour tomato sauce over the top.
+• Pour 1 cup of the tomato sauce over the top.
+Reserve the remaining tomato sauce for serving.

-1 cup Tomato Sauce
+2 cups Tomato Sauce

-• Place in a preheated oven for 50-60 minutes.
+• Place in a preheated oven for 50-60 minutes until the meatloaf is firm and the sauce has thickened.

 Tomato Sauce

-• Add your olive oil.
+• In a large saute pan add your olive oil.

 1 ½ tablespoon Extra Virgin Olive Oil